 The valuations of the Section's buy-in policies are subject to interest rate and inflation risk.
-However, the interest rate and inflation exposure of the buy-in polices hedges the corresponding risks associated with the Section's liabilities.
+However, the interest rate and inflation exposure of the Section's buy-ins hedges the corresponding risks associated with the Section's liabilities.

-2.9.
+2.10.
 Other non-investment risks